kkilobyte/ditch-cros/unenroll.md

 Now, you just scroll down with your eyes until you find `tpm_ver`, and then look to the right of that to find `tpm_kernver`, and your kernver will be the last number to the right of kernver, this means `tpm_kernver=0x00010004` is kernver 4 or kv4.

 # Kernver (kv) to ChromeOS (crOS) table
 Please note this can be inaccurate because kernver skipping (aka kernskip) is really common.
-For example, I own an `octopus phaser360` Chromebook with kernver 1 but on ChromeOS v126 (v126 is kernver 4), and many people got ChromeOS v113 on kernver 1 (v113 is kernver 2).
+For example, I own an `octopus-phaser360` Chromebook with kernver 1 but on ChromeOS v126 (v126 is kernver 4), and many people got ChromeOS v113 on kernver 1 (v113 is kernver 2).
 In the event of a kernskip, you should downgrade to the versions connected to your kernver to be allowed access to more exploits.

 | Kernver   | ChromeOS version            | Unenroll method |